Thomas-Delany/English_Reservoir/README.md

 Later on, in 2024, I will embark on my second project which shall be the creation of a new infrastructure for our subdomain (https://cursos.englishreservoir.com/) which will use Moodle and the PHP programming language for the backend.

 Our YouTube channels are where we upload loads of free English learning content.
-It's here, where you can get a good idea of the layout, style and teaching method of our English courses here:
+It's here, where you can get a good idea of the layout, style and teaching method of our English courses:

 Our main YouTube channel in English https://www.youtube.com/@EnglishReservoir